alexandrudegelder-ship-it/LineFollower/readme.md

 # LineFollower the best one yet !

 Are you here to build a line follower ?
 Do you think you got what it takes to break the speed record of 0.97 m/s ?
 Then you have come to the right one !
+* **Disclaimer:** Make sure that you have enough funding, since the costs including the delivery charges of building this linefollower can be expensive in JLCPCB, Aliexpress.
+The calculations that I have done in the bills of materials are for the students that DO not have ANY of the components.
+The recup are the ones that I already have.

 # Mijn Robot Project